BlogHygiene Department KPIs

 These benchmarks assume a full schedule with minimal cancellations.
 Your actual target depends on your fee schedule, patient mix, and appointment length.

-The hygiene department typically generates 30-33% of total practice production while requiring lower overhead than restorative procedures.
+The hygiene department typically generates 25-33% of total practice production (ADA baseline is 25%; high-performing practices reach 30-33%) while requiring lower overhead than restorative procedures.
 A well-run hygiene department doesn't just clean teeth—it's a profit center that drives patient retention, identifies treatment needs, and creates predictable recurring revenue.

 This guide covers the essential dental hygiene production benchmarks every practice owner should track, plus actionable strategies to improve hygiene department performance.